French ex-premier Villepin's appeal trial begins

 Villepin, a suave diplomat best remembered for leading the charge against the Iraq war at the United Nations in 2003, was cleared of all charges in a first trial that ended last year.

-Villepin made no comment on the trial as he arrived at court wearing a dark blue suit, saying only that he was thinking of the victims of Al-Qaeda leader Osama bin Laden, killed in an overnight raid by US forces in Pakistan.
+Villepin made no comment on the trial as he arrived at court wearing a dark blue suit, saying only that he was thinking of the thousands of victims of Al-Qaeda leader Osama bin Laden, killed in an overnight raid by US forces in Pakistan.

-The complex case dates back to 2004 and centres on a list -- later proved to be false -- of account holders at the Clearstream bank in Luxembourg who had allegedly received kickbacks from the sale of French frigates to Taiwan.
+The complex case dates back to 2004 and centres on a list -- later proved to be false -- of account holders at the Clearstream bank in Luxembourg who allegedly received kickbacks from the sale of French frigates to Taiwan.